jcruiz/blog-old/source/_posts/2014-02-19-the-no-cable-era.markdown

 So far my favorite plugins are:

 +   LiveStreams - I'm able to access football worlwide.
 Checkout [www.pluginsxbmc.com](www.pluginsxbmc.com)
-+   Bluecop - It bring the nice HD streaming from ESPN 3 (Tennis opens, woot!)
++   Bluecop - Brings the nice HD streaming from ESPN 3 (Tennis opens, woot!)
 +   P2P Stream/AceStreams - In combination with Livestreams, you could access many HD streams for live sports.
-+   FTV - I can access CBS,NBC, CNBC streamings in the US as well as many public channels
++   FTV - I access CBS,NBC, CNBC streamings in the US as well as many public channels

 This in combination with Netflix, Hulu and soon HBO Go, allow me to have the content I want, whenever I want.
 For any news and world affairs Internet both written and listened (TuneIn or Sticher) are my best friends.